 export FLEET_ID=$(aws ec2 create-fleet --cli-input-json file://ec2-fleet-config.json | jq -r '.FleetId')

-We have specified a value for MinTargetCapacity
+You have specified a value for MinTargetCapacity

 inside SpotOptions